Irrational CFTs from coupled anyon chains with non-invertible symmetries?: Introduction

-with $s_1$ a non-universal constant. \end{itemize} By analyzing the observables above, we arrive at our main results: \begin{itemize} \item For $N=2$ chains, there is a conformal phase with $K/J>0$ corresponding to a non-trivial CFT with $c\approx1.15$.
-We give evidence that this is an irrational CFT and conjecture it to have a positive twist gap.
-For small $K/J <0$, the theory is gapped. \item For $N=3$, there is again a conformal phase for $K/J>0$ corresponding to a non-trivial CFT but now with $c\approx\,1.54$ .
-We conjecture this CFT to be irrational and to have a positive twist gap. \end{itemize}
+with $s_1$ a non-universal constant. \end{itemize} By analyzing the observables above, we arrive at our main results: \begin{itemize} \item For $N=2$ chains, there is a weakly first-order phase transition when $J>0$ and $K<0$.
+Instead, for $K >0$, the theory is gapped.
+Extending the analysis to the $J<0$ region, we find a conformal phase corresponding to two decoupled 3-state Potts models, as well as two special points corresponding to non-trivial CFTs with $c\approx1.35$ and $c\approx1.77$.
+The first theory corresponds to the well-known coset model $(SU(2)_3 \times SU(2)_3)/SU(2)_6$, but we were not able to identify the second theory.
+Whether this critical point is rational or not remains an open question. \item For $N=3$, there is once again a weakly first-order phase transition for $J>0$ and $K<0$, but for $K>0$ we now find a non-trivial conformal phase with $c=2.10\pm0.03$.
+We conjecture this to be an irrational CFT at the end of a short RG flow described by \eqref{actionfield}.
+The central charge of this theory can be estimated from conformal perturbation theory to be $c_{\rm{IR}}\approx2.09$ which is well within our error bars. \end{itemize}

 The structure of the rest of the paper is as follows.
 In Section \ref{sec:Single} we review the single golden anyon chain, discussing the Hilbert space and the Hamiltonian in detail.
 Making use of the non-invertible symmetry, we identify the $\sigma'$ deformation and study the gapped phase obtained by turning on this operator in the Hamiltonian.
-In Section \ref{sec:Two} we consider the two-coupled chains discovering a conformal phase.
-Analyzing the invertible and non-invertible symmetries we discuss possible candidate CFTs and argue for the irrationality of the fixed point.
-In Section \ref{sec:Three} we extend the analysis to the $N=3$ case once again finding a conformal phase which we conjecture to be described by an irrational CFT.
+In Section \ref{sec:two} we consider the two-coupled chains discovering a weakly first order phase transition.
+We also probe the full phase diagram, and analyzing the invertible and non-invertible symmetries we discuss two non-trivial CFTs that occur at special values of the couplings (one rational, one unidentified) as well as a conformal phase described by decoupled Potts models.
+In Section \ref{sec:three} we extend the analysis to the $N=3$ case once again finding a weakly first order phase transition for one sign of the coupling but discovering a non-trivial conformal phase for the other sign.
+We conjecture this to be an irrational CFT that is reached in the IR of a short RG flow from decoupled tricritical Ising models as we argue from conformal perturbation theory.
+Some indirect evidence is given for this claim in Section \ref{sec:list}, where we compare the non-trivial fixed point to a list of known RCFTs, finding no obvious candidates for a match.
 We conclude in Section \ref{sec:Future} were we discuss possible future directions.
 The DMRG calculations in this paper are performed using the ITensor package~\cite{itensor,itensor-r0.3}.